glowlabs-org/glow-contracts/NOTES.md

 ---NOTES:
 1. list max and min gas prices for each major function
-2. min increment for anything smaller than 1 ether fails, so we can't decrease the min increment
+2. min increment for anything smaller than 1 ether fails, so we can't decrease the min increment3